Nish-19/Nish-19.github.io/_posts/2021-02-14-BERTology Transfer Learning in Natural Language Processing.md

 Having finished the tokenization phase we can now either train a classifier on top of the embeddings obtained from BERT or we could tune the entire BERT architecture for about 2-4 epochs.
 In general, it is observed that fine-tuning gives better performance over using the embeddings directly.

 [The entire code for this can be found on my GitHub repository here.](https://github.com/Nish-19/BERT_Tutorial) Please do check it out.

+The repository contains two codes -
+1. bert_embeddings.py (Making use of embeddings for classification) (Coded in Hugging Face with Tensorflow 2.0)
+2. bert_fine_tune.py (Fine tuning BERT on downstream task) (Coded in Hugging Face with Pytorch)

 References and Acknowledgements:
 1. Jay Ammar's Blogs on Transformers and BERT